-- · Change in schedule or class
+- Change in schedule or class

 - Reprimand by appropriate administrator

-- · Parent/guardian notification
+- Parent/guardian notification

-- · Mentoring Program
+- Mentoring Program

 - Revision to IEP/504 plan (for students with disabilities)

-- · Loss of privileges
+- Loss of privileges

 - In-school suspension

 - Detention

 - Referral to Pupil Personnel Worker

 - Restitution

-- · Restorative practice strategies

 - Conflict resolution and community conferencing

-- · Assignment of work projects
+- Assignment of work projects

 - Referral to community organizations

-- · Referral to School Psychologist
+- Referral to School Psychologist

 - Referral to School Instructional Team (SIT)

 - Referral to IEP/504 team (students with disabilities)

-- Functional Behavioral Assessment (FBA)/Behavioral Intervention Plan
+- Functional Behavioral Assessment (FBA)/Behavioral Intervention Plan - Restorative approaches

-If a student disrupts the school environment and/or school-related activities, a short-term suspension of 1-3 days may be given by the principal to a student committing the violation because of the severity of the behavior.
-The duration of the short-term removal is to be limited as much as practicable while adequately addressing the behavior through the use of interventions and responses.
+If a student disrupts the school environment and/or school-related activities, a short-term suspension of one-three days may be given by the principal to a student committing the violation because of the severity of the behavior.
+The duration of the shortterm removal is to be limited as much as practicable while adequately addressing the behavior through the use of interventions and responses.

-- · Notify parent/guardian
+- Notify parent/guardian

 - Referral to IEP/504 team (students with disabilities)

 - Referral to Professional School Counselor

 - Revision to IEP/504 plan (students with disabilities) as needed

 - Referral to Office of Student Engagement and School Support

 - Referral to Pupil Personnel Worker

 - Referral to School Instructional Team (SIT)

 - Referral to community organizations

 - Referral to Student Support Team (SST)

 - Develop/Revise Functional Behavioral Assessment

 - Assessment/Behavioral Intervention Plan

 - Referral to School Psychologist

-- · Beautification Project
+- Beautification Project

 - In-school suspension

 - Short-term suspension (1-3 days)

+- Restorative approaches

-Long-Term Suspension (4-10 days) and Extended Suspension (11-45 days) and/or referral to a Disciplinary Alternative Program - Appropriate for behavior that significantly disrupts the educational environment in the school, on the bus or at school activities and affects the safety of others.
+Long-Term Suspension (4-10 days) - Appropriate for behavior that significantly disrupts the educational environment in the school, on the bus or at school activities and affects the safety of others.
 These responses focus on the safety of the school community and ending self-destructive and serious behaviors.

-- Notify parent/quardian
+- Notify parent/guardian

 - Functional Behavioral Assessment

-- · Behavioral Intervention Plan
+- Behavioral Intervention Plan

 - Community conferencing or mediation

 - Referral to community organizations

 - Referral to Office of Student Engagement and School Support

 - Referral to IEP/504 team (students with disabilities) for manifestation determination

-- · Alternative Programs
+- Alternative Programs

 - Suspension Request (long-term 4-10 days)

 - Alternative Administrative Services

+- Restorative approaches

-These responses involve the removal of a student from the school environment for 45 days or longer because of the severity of the behavior.
-A student may be expelled and/or referred to a Disciplinary Alternative Program for behavior that seriously disrupts the educational environment in the school, on the bus or at a school activity that affects the safety of others.
+These responses involve the removal of a student from the school environment for over 10 days because of the severity of the behavior.
+A student may be removed and/or referred to a Disciplinary Alternative Program or transferred to another Prince George's County public school for behavior that seriously disrupts the educational environment in the school, the bus or at a school activity that affects the safety of others.

+- Behavioral Intervention Plan

+- Referral to community organizations

+- Community Conferencing

+- Referral to Office of Student Engagement and School Support

+- Referral to IEP/504 team (students with disabilities) for manifestation determination

+- Alternative educational placement

+- Behavioral Threat Assessment

+- Extended suspension (between 11 and 45 days)

-- · Behavioral Intervention Plan - Referral to community organizations - Referral to Office of Student Engagement and School Support - Referral to IEP/504 team (students with disabilities) for manifestation determination - Alternative educational placement - Expulsion (45 days or longer; to be considered in most extreme cases)
+- Expulsion (45 days or longer; to be considered in most extreme cases)